How Much Tax Do I Pay on $50,000 Salary?

 - Effective rate: 4.0%

-Married couples at $50,000 combined income pay dramatically less federal income tax than a single filer at the same income — $1,962 less per year due to the marriage bonus effect at this income level.
+Married couples at $50,000 combined income pay $1,962 less in federal taxes than a single filer at the same income — a real "marriage bonus" at this income level.
+It's one reason two-income households at low-to-middle incomes can sometimes file more efficiently.

 FICA Taxes on a $50,000 Salary

-FICA taxes are flat and apply before any deductions.
-On a $50,000 salary:
+FICA is flat and applies before any deductions come into play.
+On a $50,000 salary in 2026:

 - Social Security (6.2%): $50,000 × 6.2% = $3,100/year